pykeen/pykeen/docs/source/tutorial/inductive_lp.rst

 Label-based Transformer Representation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If entity descriptions are available, the universal featurizing mechanism can
 be a language model accessible via :class:`pykeen.nn.emb.LabelBasedTransformerRepresentation`.
 At both training and inference time, fixed-size entity vectors are obtained after passing
-their textual descriptions through a pre-trained LM.
+their textual descriptions through a pre-trained language model.

 This is work in progress and not yet available.
-TODO link to the Tutorial/Representations page
+.. todo:: link to the Tutorial/Representations page

 Training & Evaluation
 ---------------------
 Generally, training and evaluation of inductive models uses similar interfaces:
 sLCWA and LCWA training loops, and RankBasedEvaluator.
 The important addition of inductive interfaces is the `mode` argument.
-When set to `mode="train"`,
+When set to `mode="training"`,
-an inductive model has to invoke representations of the training graph, when set to `mode=valid`
+an inductive model has to invoke representations of the training graph, when set to `mode=validation`
-or `mode=test`, the model has to invoke representations of inference graphs.
+or `mode=testing`, the model has to invoke representations of inference graphs.
 In the case of fully-inductive (disjoint) datasets from [teru2020]_ the inference graph at
 validation and test is the same.